-The camera's YouTube recording function are provided under license granted by YouTube, LLC.
+YouTube Uploader for CASIO and the camera's YouTube recording function are provided under license granted by YouTube, LLC.
+The presence of YouTube upload functionality in this product is not an endorsement or recommendation of the product by YouTube, LLC.